Why Adnan Syed’s case from ‘Serial’ became a national phenomenon

-A judge’s decision to vacate his murder conviction caps off nearly a decade of evolution in media, culture, and the law.
+Baltimore prosecutor’s decision to drop charges caps nearly a decade of evolution in media, culture and the law.

 What are 360s?
 Grid’s answer to stories that deserve a fuller view.

-Adnan Syed, whose story was chronicled in the true crime hit podcast “Serial” in 2014, has rocketed back to the top of the news after a judge vacated his conviction for the murder of his former high school girlfriend, Hae Min Lee, when he was 17 years old.
+Baltimore prosecutors will not retry Adnan Syed, the main character in the hit true crime podcast “Serial,” after a judge recently vacated Syed’s conviction.
+Syed served 23 years in prison for murdering his high school girlfriend, Hae Min Lee, when he was 17 years old.

 The trajectory of the Syed’s story — from 1999 when Syed was arrested, to 2014 when it his case aired on “Serial,” to now — shows how much cultural norms have changed since the rise of Black Lives Matter, digital-first news and the #MeToo movement.
 Looking at the details through lenses of the law, media, race and gender, some elements of “Serial” proved to be ahead of their time, while others show their age.